amitesh0109/docai-dbx/README.md

-# Scalable Data Pipeline To Geenrate Embeddings & RAG-based Document Q&A System using Databricks
+# Scalable Data Pipeline To Genrate Embeddings & RAG-based Document Q&A System using Databricks

 ## 🧠 Document Q&A System with Databricks Vector Search and RAG